awsdocs/amazon-transcribe-developer-guide/doc_source/how-vocabulary.md

 For valid character sets, see [Character Sets for Custom Vocabularies](#charsets)

 Place each word or phrase in your text file on a separate line\.
-In addition to the data in each field, each line must have exactly three TAB characters to separate the fields\.
+Separate the fields with TAB characters\.
 Save the file with the extension `.txt` in an Amazon S3 bucket in the same region that you are calling the API\.

 The following examples are input files in text format\.
-The examples use spaces to align the columns.
-Your input files should include spaces only in the `IPA` and `DisplayAs` columns\.
+The examples use spaces to align the columns\.
+Your input files should use TAB characters to separate the columns\.
+Include spaces only in the `IPA` and `DisplayAs` columns\.
+If you copy these examples, remove the extra spaces between columns and replace "\[TAB\]" with a TAB character\.

 ```
 Phrase     [TAB]IPA       [TAB]SoundsLike[TAB]DisplayAs